JonasKoenig/CodeOnMyMind/projects/dithering/README.md

     <td>1/16</td>
   </tr>
 </table>

+This distribution only works if dithering is applied top to bottom and left to right.
+The respective errors in the right-most column and bottom row are ignored.

 [Wikipedia](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering) describes the algorithm by Floyd and Steinberg as pseudo code.
 I wrote the algorithm in python and I think the resulting script is quite readable.